 6. Stock Exchange Palace (Palácio da Bolsa)

 The Stock Exchange Palace is, in my opinion, the most beautiful monument in Porto.
 Built in 1862 in a neoclassic style and inspired in the Moorish style, it was meant to be the headquarters of the Commercial Association of Porto.
-During your visit, you can’t miss the Pátio das Nações and the marvelous Arab Room.
+During your visit, you can’t miss the Pátio das Nações and the marvellous Arab Room.

 7. St. Francis Church (Igreja de São Francisco)